pickledish/pickledish.github.io/_drafts/2026-08-22-watermark.md

 In these cases, it's random whether `g` liked the token, and so the expected ratio is pushed the opposite way, down towards 50%.

+rephrase "it's random whether `g` liked the token"

 ---

-So -- "suspicious" means somewhere between 50% and 75% depending on the text!
+So -- "suspicious" means "somewhere between 50% and 75%", depending on the text!

 <!-- remember, can only even DO this scoring if you have the secret key! -->